My-Finance-Report/yearly_report/README.md

 - (TODO) allow uploading documents to generate "live" reports -this is partially done, but need to complete the flow
-- (TODO) allow sankey nodes to be configurable
-  -remove internal notion of bank vs CC statement
+- (TODO) allow sankey nodes to be configurable -(DONE)remove internal notion of bank vs CC statement
 - (DONE) allow for manually update transactions from a ui
   - this is probably a whole project in and of itself. basically a ui to memoize and "overrule" an llm's response
   - need to persist the matchers to the DB so that in the future the same transactions get binned accordingly